 The segment has contracted with Boeing to produce the wing control surfaces (inboard and outboard flaps, slats and deceleron assemblies) for the U.S. Air Force's ("USAF") A-10 fleet.
 This contract has a potential value of over \$110.0 million; however, annual quantities will vary, as they are dependent upon the orders Boeing receives from the USAF.
-Through July 1, 2016, 147 shipsets have been delivered over the life of the program, and approximately 26 shipsets remain in backlog.
-In January 2016, the USAF indicated that they would delay the retirement of the A-10 fleet due to its importance in current operations in the Middle East.
+Through September 30, 2016, 158 shipsets have been delivered over the life of the program, and approximately 15 shipsets remain in backlog.
+During 2016, the USAF indicated that they would delay the retirement of the A-10 fleet due to its vital close air support, search and rescue capabilities and the lack of a suitable replacement.
 We continue to monitor the defense budget and understand that despite this positive indication, the future of this program could be at risk without the continued support of Congress.
 As of the date of this filing, we believe congressional support remains strong and we have confidence that this program will continue.
 We have not received any orders for additional shipsets in 2016, and as such, we expect a break in production as we complete the units we currently have on order and await follow-on orders from our customer.
-Through the date of this filing we have not received any indication from our customer that this program will be terminated; however, this contract is currently scheduled to expire on October 18, 2016.
-Tooling and nonrecurring costs on this program inventory was \$16.3 million, of which \$10.0 million is associated with non-recurring costs, which may not be recoverable in the event of a contract termination.
+Through the date of this filing we have not received any indication from our customer that this program will be terminated.
+Production and deliveries under this contract have been extended through the first quarter of 2017.
+Tooling and nonrecurring costs on this program are being amortized over 242 shipsets, the number of shipsets under the program of record.
+At September 30, 2016, our program backlog was \$7.1 million and total program inventory was \$12.7 million, of which \$8.8 million is associated with non-recurring costs, which may not be recoverable in the event of a significant break in production or contract termination prior to the completion of the 242 shipsets.